 Sacred datura blooms from April to October.1 The fragrant flowers open late in the day and remain open until late morning the following day.

+Shortly after flowering, the petals and most of the calyx drop off.
+The basal portion of the calyx reflexes back along the stem and forms a green crown on top of the fruit.
 The fruit is a pendulous, flat-topped ball, usually less than 1½ inches (4 cm), covered with long spines, many hooked.
 The fruit is green when young, brown when mature and resembles a small wild cucumber fruit.
 Each fruit contains numerous large flattened tan seeds, about ¼ inches (6 mm) long.
 When dried, the fruit splits open, releasing the seeds.